 AHPA 5307 Pharmacology II (3:3:0) This lecture series builds on Pharmacology I. The action and interaction of pharmacological agents is discussed.
 Therapeutic applications, adverse reactions and contraindications to familiar drugs are considered.
 Instruction in proper writing of prescriptions is presented.
-This is a distance-learning course taught by interactive teleconferencing from the TTUHSC campus in Lubbock.
+This is a distance-learning course taught in part by interactive teleconferencing from the TTUHSC campus in Lubbock and partly at the PA program main facility in Midland.